mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.0/index.md

 ## Workspace Permissions Updates

 In previous Kommander versions, Workspace roles were not automatically propagated to Project roles.
 A user with edit permissions for the Workspace did not automatically receive edit permissions to a Project inside the Workspace.
-Beginning with Kommander version 1.4, roles are propagated from Workspace to Project, and a user with edit permissions on the Workspace will also have edit permissions on the Project.
+Beginning with Kommander version 1.4, roles are propagated from Workspace to Project, and a user with edit permissions on the Workspace automatically had edit permissions on the Project.

 <p class=“message--important”><strong>IMPORTANT: </strong>This change propagates to all Projects, including existing Projects.</p>